 #1 Audiences vs. Keywords

-Keywords have been king in paid search since paid search was a thing.
+Keywords have been second only to high quality backlinks in paid search since paid search was a thing.
 They are the building blocks for all campaigns and strategies to ensure your message is shown in the right place at the right time.
 Recently, Google introduced a queen into the paid search kingdom – audiences!
 Audiences will only continue to gain traction in 2019, because they put the people and context first.
 Google’s standard in-market and affinity audiences are great for many consumer-oriented clients to intercept and reach prospective customers as they actively display behavior in certain areas of interest.
 However, some of the Google offerings do not get granular enough for many of our B2B clients.
 In these cases, custom affinity lists or audiences created from a data management platform (DMP) are a better option to reach a hyper-niche audience.
 In any case, audiences are the way of the future.
 Although keywords aren’t dead, the queen is taking her throne.
 If you haven’t tested audience targeting in your paid search strategy, 2019 is your year to start.

 #2 Artificial Intelligence and Machine Learning = Automation